CoordSpace/insulincalc/README.md

 # <strong> WARNING </strong>

-Although this app is using a widely-known, simple, and oft-used equation to calculate insulin dosages, this app was in no way developed under the active-guidance of a medical professional.
+Although this app is using a widely-known, simple, and oft-used equation to calculate bolus insulin dosages, this app was in no way developed under the active-guidance of a medical professional.
 I (Chris Earley) have tested the app under numerous conditions but I will in no way be responsible for any negative health effects this app may cause.

-This app was created as a tool for guidance but the user's better judgement should be utilized during every use.
-If a dosage amount seems low/high, double-check it using the official [Insulin Correction Dose Calculator](http://perinatology.com/calculators/Insulin%20Correction%20Dose.htm) from perinatology.com and/or talk with your physician.
-If any odd-business occurs, please send in a bug request or tweet me at [@coordspace](https://twitter.com/coordspace) on twitter.

 Lastly, it's a good habit to be skeptical of any numbers that are presented by <strong>any and all</strong> medical apps/devices.
 After all, this is your health we're talking about and machines are not infallible.